AdheipSingh/datainfra-website/blog/SAAS/centralised-control-plane.md

 tags: [SAAS, control-planes]
 ---

-*For the past five years, my journey has revolved around constructing control planes for data infrastructure startups, with a particular focus on the OLAP space.
+*For a couple of years, my journey has revolved around constructing control planes for data infrastructure startups.
 As an engineer I have been fortunate to gained invaluable insights into the challenges and intricacies of developing successful SAAS products.
 Drawing from my firsthand experiences, this series of blog post's delves into the lessons learned and shares my goals at DataInfra, where I am building centralised control plane for SAAS infrastructure.
 Join me as we explore the critical aspects and key considerations of constructing effective control planes in the dynamic and competitive SAAS industry.*

 # Introduction